jwtk/jjwt/README.md

 if JWSs can be created with different `SecretKey`s or public/private keys, or a combination of both?
 How do you know which key to specify if you can't inspect the JWT first?

-In these cases, you can't call the `JwtParser`'s `setSigningKey` method with a single key - instead, you'll need to use a `SigningKeyResolver`, covered next.
+In these cases, you can't call the `JwtParserBuilder`'s `setSigningKey` method with a single key - instead, you'll need to use a `SigningKeyResolver`, covered next.

 <a name="jws-read-key-resolver"></a>